- Identify the six elements of an effective schedule for preschool children.

 All of these factors can help ease transitions and minimize distractions.

 The best routines have a clear beginning and end.
 For example, for a mealtime routine, children will know “I wash my hands, sit at the table, sing a rhyme with the class, eat my food, clean up, and brush my teeth.”
-A classroom routine should flow like a well-oiled machine.
-Don’t forget that adults need to teach children these routines directly.
-Also, remember you can use visual supports to help routines, for example color-coded feet on the floor so children know where to stand when lining up to go outside or a series of pictures and words to remind children the proper steps in handwashing.
+Do not forget that adults need to teach children these routines directly.
+Also, remember you can use songs or visual supports to help routines.
+Examples include color-coded feet on the floor so children know where to stand when lining up to go outside or a series of pictures and words to remind children the proper steps in handwashing.

 How you organize your time is just as important as how you organize the space in your classroom!
-It’s essential to provide a schedule that is structured yet flexible enough to meet children’s needs.
-Watch this video to learn about the six components of an effective schedule for preschool children: (1) free-choice time, (2) outdoor time, (3) large-group time, (4) small-group time, (5) transitions and (6) routines.
+It is essential to provide a schedule that is structured yet flexible enough to meet children’s needs.
+Watch this video to learn about the six components of an effective schedule for preschool children: free-choice time, outdoor time, large-group time, small-group time, transitions, and routines.

 Now consider how to communicate your schedule to children.
 Watch this video for ideas about how to help children succeed in activities and routines.